 Where are You Traveling Alone?

 The destination you choose is the first step.
-If you want to travel alone and hike solo out in the middle of the wilderness with no cell reception, or no access to anything, may be a bit on the dangerous side and would be a trip to consider taking a partner along.
+If you want to travel alone and hike solo out in the middle of the wilderness with no cell reception, or no access to anything, maybe a bit on the dangerous side and would be a trip to consider taking a partner along.
 Visiting cities, tourist hot spots, national parks or monuments, lakes, etc. are better places for solo travelers.
-There are thousands of places to see that are on the grid, and will offer breathtaking views and entertainment for your trip.
+There are thousands of places to see that are on the grid and will offer breathtaking views and entertainment for your trip.
 Do some research before going, and you can find out the best tours, places to stay, Wi-Fi spots, phone locations and reception strengths, and more that will keep you safe on your trip.

 Once you have picked your destination, see what transportation is available.
-Most places have some sort of shuttle or tram that can take you to and from your hotel, or place of accommodation to points of interest or things to do.
+Most places have some shuttle or tram that can take you to and from your hotel, or place of accommodation to points of interest or things to do.
 Tours are an excellent and informative way to see the sights, learn some history of the area and to return safely.
 Public transportation such as subways, trains, etc. can be utilized to get you where you need to go.
 Research the transportation, so you know ahead of time where your pick up and drop off points are, and to see if it has any negative reviews or has had any issues.

 Keep in Touch